Alternative for Sweden: International relations

 During a visit to Moscow in 2018, party leader Gustav Kasselstrand attended a conference to establish connections with other nationalist parties in Europe.
 That same year, Mikael Jansson met with close contacts to president Bashar al-Assad during a visit to Syria.

 In July 2022, several representatives from Alternative for Sweden, including Anders Feymark, travelled to Hungary to meet officials from the Hungarian party Our Homeland Movement, a party described as a "sister party" to Alternative for Sweden.
 Representatives from Alternative for Germany and Forum for Democracy were also present.
 Our Homeland Movement party leader László Toroczkai, as well as Alternative for Germany's Stefan Korte, both held individual speeches at Alternative for Sweden's election campaign meeting held in Rålambshovsparken in Stockholm on 6 August 2022.

 Social policies

 The party is critical of the current political establishment which it accuses of being naive and overly politically correct.
 Alternative for Sweden accuses the Left of hijacking societal institutions to rewrite history.
+They advocate for reducing the legal limit for abortions to twelve weeks, while also opposing both same-sex adoptions and identical-sex marriages within the Church of Sweden.
+They want to ban the construction of mosques and eliminate state press subsidies.
+The party proposes a complete dissolution of Sweden's public service broadcasting network, comprising SVT, SR, and UR.

 Immigration

 In March 2018, Jeff Ahl gave a speech in the Riksdag, stating that hundreds of thousands of people would be deported out of Sweden if Alternative for Sweden gained power.
+Gustav Kasselstrand asserted that compulsory measures would drive at least one million immigrants out of Sweden.
+The party's strategy involves a complete overhaul of the current immigration system, including the dissolution of the Swedish Migration Agency in favor of a new "Return Agency" tasked with re-evaluating every residence permit granted since 2000.